CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 4.3 Events of Default

-Each of the following shall constitute an Event of Default for the purposes of this Clause 4:
+Each of the following shall constitute an Event of Default:

 - (a) the Client's failure to pay the MRR Fee within 7 days of its due date;

-- (b) the suspension, freezing, restriction, or termination of the Client's Connected Stripe Account by Stripe for any reason, including but not limited to elevated chargeback ratios, suspected fraudulent activity, KYC/AML compliance failure, or policy violations;
+- (b) the suspension, freezing, restriction, or termination of the Client's Connected Stripe Account by Stripe for any reason, including elevated chargeback ratios, suspected fraud, KYC/AML failure, or policy violations — whether such issues arise from the Platform's native dispatch or from Towpal-originated transactions for which the Client is Merchant of Record;

-- (c) the Client's chargeback ratio on transactions processed through the Platform exceeding the threshold set by Stripe's standard merchant monitoring programme at any point during the Agreement term;
+- (c) the Client's chargeback ratio on transactions processed through the Platform — including Towpal-originated jobs — exceeding the threshold set by Stripe's standard merchant monitoring programme;

-- (d) the Client's failure to maintain a valid, linked payment method capable of settling the MRR Fee; or
+- (d) the Client's failure to maintain a valid payment method capable of settling the MRR Fee; or

 - (e) any material misrepresentation made by the Client in its onboarding documentation, Stripe application, or any Schedule to this Agreement.